 8 Reasons Your Landing Page Fails

-Important!
-You have ONLY THREE SECONDS to GET ATTENTION and TAKE OFF!
+1. You have ONLY 3-7 SECONDS to GET ATTENTION

-Those 3 seconds will determine whether people stay on your page and further investigate your content, or leave.
+Those first few seconds will determine whether people stay on your page and further investigate your content, or leave.

 Pro tip: Check your pages bounce rate, if it is very high, you are either not targeting the right audience, or it is not clear what you offer.